 When the weather systems line up just right, Steamboat Springs can look more like Japan than Colorado and locals are hoping that’s the case for 2017/18.
 If La Niña does show up, look for the northern Colorado ski resort to receive the lion’s share of CO’s snow.

 Like Jackson, Grand Targhee benefits from both northern and southern systems.
 But unlike Jackson, the ‘Ghee gets even more snow on its western slope year-in and year-out.
 Grand Targhee was also named as one of “The 5 Best-Kept-Secret Ski Resorts in the U.S. | According To The WSJ“.
 So it’s got that going for it…. which is nice.

 7) Bridger Bowl, MT

-This down home ski area had a slow but eventful 2015-2016 season and locals are hoping for much more of the famed “cold smoke” this upcoming season.
-Either way, hiking to goods @BridgerBowl makes for some of the best resort-based adventure skiing in the lower 48.
+Locals are hoping for a season filled with the famed “cold smoke” this upcoming season.
+Cold smoke + killer hike to terrain @BridgerBowl makes for some of the best resort-based adventure skiing in the lower 48.
 Just remember to bring your beacon.

 6) Crystal Mountain, WA

 When it comes to the PNW, Crystal Mountain offers the most vert for your buck.
 Also, WA is heavily favored during La Niña years and when it comes to resort skiing, Crystal stands out as the favorite.